-I developed Eco Tropical Resorts in 2002.
-At the time, I was living in Mexico with my young son.
-I was born in West Africa and grew up in different countries around the world.
-I consider myself a citizen of the world, not just one country.
+I developed Eco Tropical Resorts in 2002 while living in Mexico with my young son.
+Born in West Africa and growing up in different countries, I consider myself a citizen of the world.
 One world, one people, that’s my motto.

-During my travels, I had many different experiences.
-From touristy Cancun, Mexico to a Costa Rica Eco-lodge, in the middle of nowhere.
-Because of these experiences and my passions, I wanted to do something about preserving our fragile environment.
+During my travels as an adult, I had many different experiences.
+From touristy Cancun, Mexico to a Costa Rica Eco-lodge in the middle of nowhere.
+Because of these experiences, both as a child and as adult, I wanted to do something about preserving our fragile environment.
 This led to the creation of Eco Tropical Resorts.
-My goal is to help preserve nature and the environment for future generations.
+The goal is to help preserve nature and the environment for future generations.

 For a person to be able to rate how a hotel effects the environment, some sort of measuring tool is needed.
 This led to the online Eco Rating Exam.
 It was created by myself and other like minded people.
 With the online Eco Rating, hotel owners can show visitors their actions.
 This inexpensive alternative means more hotel owners can prove their best practices.

 Our readers can now take a stand on preserving the earth’s resources when they travel.

 When developing the Eco Rating, I, as well as friends and associates, came up with 5 areas to look at.
 They include using alternative energy, which is renewable.
 Recycling, to preserve resources and not create waste.
 Water conservation, a lot of the world doesn’t have enough.
 Community involvement, sustainability includes the local people.
 Lastly, conservation of flora and fauna to balance the ecology of the area and preserve it.